 Assembling Solid Wood Furniture

-5 Questions To Ask When Considering A Solid Wood Furniture Manufacturer
+5 Questions To Ask A Solid Wood Furniture Manufacturer

 Solid wood is a material that has been used to make furniture for centuries.
-But if you are looking for solid wood furniture manufacture there are some questions that you should be asking the factory.
+But if you are looking for solid wood furniture manufacturers, there are some questions that you should ask the factory.
 Most of these questions have to do with how they are able to control the wood and wood moisture in their facilities.

-Some of the things we look at when we go into a new solid wood furniture manufacture is if they have in-house kiln wood drying.
-We also like to know if they understand how to properly join the wood and if they have the equipment to do it.
-Also if the manufacturer is in a hot and tropical climate, if they have a dry room to help control the wood moisture levels.
-We like to work with factories that will cut and shape all the wood themselves and also have in-house finishing facilities.
+One of the things we look at when we go into a new solid wood furniture manufacturer is if they have in-house kiln wood drying.
+We also like to know if they understand how to join the wood and have the equipment to join the wood properly.
+Also, if the manufacturer is in a hot and tropical climate, if they have a dry room to help control the wood moisture levels.
+We like to work with factories that cut and shape all the wood and have in-house finishing facilities.

 Does the Factory Have a Wood Kiln?

 One of the most important things that we will look at when we are considering solid wood manufacturers is to see if the factory has any in-house wood kiln-drying facilities.
-This of course is the best if they have a the facilities to dry the wood right on site.
+This, of course, is best if they have the facilities to dry the wood right on site.

-Here are the reasons why we look to see a kiln on site:
+Here are the reasons why we are looking to see a kiln on-site:

 • Control of Wood Moisture – If they have a facility on-site, especially in a tropical location as South China, Vietnam, or the Philippines, it helps with the control of the wood moisture levels.